Welcome to Avatar!

 (Last updated on November 9, 2015)

 Avatar is an online multiplayer real-time RPG.
 It has been around in various forms since the late 1970s, so it in fact predates anything out there today, including MUDs and MUSHes.
-It can be played online today on two different systems:
+It can be played online today on only one system:

 The version of Avatar that most people are playing is lesson "zavatar", which is similar to the 1984 version on Nova, but has alignments.
 Also, it is actively managed and has some new monsters and items (the core is basically the same though).
 It has a new guild, Warlock, which is basically sorc-fighter.